massimilianoj/hw02-R-Basics/README.md

 Read questions at pag.
 54 (Chapter 2) on main textbook "Applied Econometrics with R" by Kleiber and Zeileis.
 Write your solutions, including the codes, in:

-- `solution.Rmd`.
+- `solution-hw02.Rmd`.
 Write your name, affiliation, knit to PDF, commit all necessary files and open a PR.